glenntam/slackray/README.md

 It has an internal router, which can be configured to proxy traffic, or send directly, or even block them.

 ## Requirements
 - SlackRay is made specifically for Slackware Linux.
-For Windows and Mac versions see here [instead](https://www.v2ray.com/en/welcome/install.html)
+For Windows and Mac versions see here [instead](https://www.v2ray.com/en/welcome/install.html).
-- SlackRay ***does not*** require SystemD, so it can also be adapted for other SysV distributions.
+- SlackRay ***does not*** require SystemD, so you can also adapt it for other SysV distributions.

 ## Installation and Usage